 Book: Arlington Heritage: Vignettes of a Virginia County

 This book was compiled from a series of articles that appeared weekly in the editorial pages of the Northern Virginia Sun, beginning in March 1957.
 This book is beautifully illustrated with 190 photographs.
 Here are two quotes from peers of the era.
+This book is out of print.
+All copies have wear.

 “Mrs. Templeman has rendered an inestimable service to the present generation and future posterity in her painstaking and capable assembling of ‘Arlington Heritage.’
 By far, it is the most valuable single contribution to Arlington historical preservation that has yet been made and a copy of her work should be in the hands of every Arlingtonian and those interested in history generally.” – Robert N. Anderson, President, Arlington Historical Society, 1959